s-gv/flat-hackckernews/README.md

 flat-hackernews
 ===============

-Hides threaded conversations in Hacker News and gives a flat view.
+Hides threaded conversations in Hacker News (as of June 2014) and gives a flat view.

 How-to-use
 ----------